izzy-robinson/msc-thesis/Bell Nonlocality.md

 ### Laboratories and Games

 Bell nonlocality can be explored in multiple ways; specifically, we can think of either the experimental setups found in physics laboratories (see [](#bell-test-figure)) or the cooperative games known by computer scientists as 'interactive proof systems' (see [](#bell-game-figure)).
-For the most part, we will follow the convention of nonlocal games as this most clearly reveals the crucial features of nonlocality; however there will come a time when it becomes necessary to return to the laboratory so we can examine the experimental evidence which transforms nonlocality from a theoretical possibility to a proven fact.
+Whilst the convention of nonlocal games most clearly reveals the crucial nature of nonlocality, it is the inequality format which will help with the results section of this thesis; therefore we will, for the most part, stick to this notation.
+It is also within the laboratory framework that we can examine the experimental evidence which transforms nonlocality from a theoretical possibility to a proven fact.

 ```{figure} bell-test.png
 :name: bell-test-figure